google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/how-push-works.md

 ### What can the API do?

-The API provides a way to send a message to a user, with / without data, and provide instructions of *how* to send the message.
+The API provides a way to send a message to a user, with / without data, and provides instructions of *how* to send the message.

 The data you send with a push message must be encrypted.
 The reason for this is that it